How to Chart for Clinical Quality Measures in PCC EHR

 • Exclusions and Exceptions: There are no across-the-board exclusions or exceptions for this measure.
 However, there are numerous reasons that a patient may be included in the numerator even if they did not have a particular shot.

 For the MMR, hepatitis B, VZV and hepatitis A vaccines, numerator inclusion criteria include: evidence of receipt of the recommended vaccine; documented history of the illness; or, a seropositive test result for the antigen.
 For the DTaP, IPV, HiB, pneumococcal conjugate, rotavirus, and influenza vaccines, numerator inclusion criteria include only evidence of receipt of the recommended vaccine.
 Patients may be included in the numerator for a particular antigen if they had an anaphylactic reaction to the vaccine.
 Patients may be included in the numerator for the DTaP vaccine if they have encephalopathy.
 Patients may be included in the numerator for the IPV vaccine if they have had an anaphylactic reaction to streptomycin, polymyxin B, or neomycin.
-Patients may be included in the numerator for the influenza, MMR, or VZV vaccines if they have cancer of lymphoreticular or histiocytic tissue, multiple myeloma, leukemia, have had an anaphylactic reaction to neomycin, have Immunodefiency, or have HIV.
+Patients may be included in the numerator for the influenza, MMR, or VZV vaccines if they have cancer of lymphoreticular or histiocytic tissue, multiple myeloma, leukemia, have had an anaphylactic reaction to neomycin, have Immunodeficiency, or have HIV.
 Patients may be included in the numerator for the hepatitis B vaccine if they have had an anaphylactic reaction to common baker’s yeast.

 The measure allows a grace period by measuring compliance with these recommendations between birth and age two.
 (From the “Guidance” section of CMS’s definition of the CQM.)